greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

 :   If set, specifies the Unix user to change to after startup.
 This works only if PgBouncer is started as root or if it is already running as the given user.

     Default: not set

-auth\_file
-:   The name of the file containing the user names and passwords to load.
-The file format is the same as the Greenplum Database pg\_auth file.
-Refer to the [PgBouncer Authentication File Format](../../admin_guide/access_db/topics/pgbouncer.html#pgb_auth) for more information.

-    Default: not set

-auth\_hba\_file
-:   HBA configuration file to use when `auth_type` is `hba`.
-Refer to the [Configuring HBA-based Authentication for PgBouncer](../../admin_guide/access_db/topics/pgbouncer.html#pgb_hba) and [Configuring LDAP-based Authentication for PgBouncer](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap) for more information.

-    Default: not set

-auth\_type
-:   How to authenticate users.

-    - `pam`: Use PAM to authenticate users. `auth_file` is ignored.
-This method is not compatible with databases using the `auth_user` option.
-The service name reported to PAM is `pgbouncer`.
-PAM is not supported in the HBA configuration file.
-    - `hba`:  The actual authentication type is loaded from the `auth_hba_file`.
-This setting allows different authentication methods for different access paths, for example: connections over Unix socket use the `peer` auth method, connections over TCP must use TLS.
-    - `cert`:  Clients must connect with TLS using a valid client certificate.
-The client's username is taken from CommonName field in the certificate.
-    - `md5`: Use MD5-based password check. `auth_file` may contain both MD5-encrypted or plain-text passwords.
-If `md5` is configured and a user has a SCRAM secret, then SCRAM authentication is used automatically instead.
-This is the default authentication method.
-    - `scram-sha-256`: Use password check with SCRAM-SHA-256. `auth_file` has to contain SCRAM secrets or plain-text passwords.
-    - `plain`:  Clear-text password is sent over wire. *Deprecated*.
-    - `trust`: No authentication is performed.
-The username must still exist in the `auth_file`.
-    - `any`: Like the `trust` method, but the username supplied is ignored.
-Requires that all databases are configured to log in with a specific user.
-Additionally, the console database allows any user to log in as admin.

-auth_key_file
-:   If you are connecting to LDAP with an encrypted password, `auth_key_file` identifies the file system location of the encryption key.
-Refer to [About Specifying an Encrypted LDAP Password](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap_encrypt_passwd) for more information.

-    Default: not set

-auth_cipher
-:   If you are connecting to LDAP with an encrypted password, `auth_cipher` identifies the cipher algorithm for password authentication.
-PgBouncer accepts any cipher supported by OpenSSL on the system.
-When FIPS mode is enabled, specify only a cipher that is considered safe in FIPS mode.
-Refer to [About Specifying an Encrypted LDAP Password](../../admin_guide/access_db/topics/pgbouncer.html#pgb_ldap_encrypt_passwd) for more information.

-    Default: `aes-256-cbc`

-auth\_query
-:   Query to load a user's password from the database.

-:   Direct access to pg_shadow requires admin rights.
-It's preferable to use a non-superuser that calls a `SECURITY DEFINER` function instead.

-:   Note that the query is run inside target database, so if a function is used it needs to be installed into each database.

-    Default: `SELECT usename, passwd FROM pg_shadow WHERE usename=$1`

-auth\_user
-:   If `auth_user` is set, any user who is not specified in `auth_file` is authenticated through the `auth_query` query from the `pg_shadow` database view.
-PgBouncer performs this query as the `auth_user` Greenplum Database user. `auth_user`'s password must be set in the `auth_file`.
-(If the `auth_user` does not require a password then it does not need to be defined in `auth_file`.)

-:   Direct access to `pg_shadow` requires Greenplum Database administrative privileges.
-It is preferable to use a non-admin user that calls `SECURITY DEFINER` function instead.

-:    Default: not set

 pool\_mode
 :   Specifies when a server connection can be reused by other clients.